vezel-dev/novadrop/doc/game/data-center-format.md

 (Note that `string_hash_table` is the same as [`value_hash_table`](#value-hash).)

-## Data Tree
+## Data Graph

-The actual content in a data center file is stored as a sort of tree structure, which is essentially [XML](https://www.w3.org/TR/xml) serialized to a binary format.
+The actual content in a data center file is stored as a directed acyclic graph, which is essentially [XML](https://www.w3.org/TR/xml) serialized to a binary format.